sea-kg/ctf01d/README.md

 ## Build in docker

-1. In first step we prepare docker network:
+1. In the first step we prepare docker network:

 ```
 docker network create --driver=bridge ctf01d_net
 ```

 2. Prepare mysql database
-In first step we just start container with mysql (like a daemon - in background)
+In the next step we just start the container with mysql (like a daemon - in background)

 ```
 docker run -d --rm \